alephium/www/src/content/news/Builders-Uncut-Pyreplay-3bbf082084d3/index.md

 #### How do NFTs fit into PyrePlay?

-We <a href="https://deadrare.io/collection/pyreplay-founder-cards" class="markup--anchor markup--p-anchor" data-href="https://deadrare.io/collection/pyreplay-founder-cards" rel="noopener" target="_blank">released NFTs</a> that act like founder packages.
+We <a href="https://deadrare.io/collection/pyreplay-founder-cards" data-href="https://deadrare.io/collection/pyreplay-founder-cards">released NFTs</a> that act like founder packages.
 If you hold one of these NFTs, you’re basically part of the PyrePlay family.
 You’ll get a share of the platform fees, cheaper entry to games, and the satisfaction of knowing you’re helping to shape the development of PyrePlay.

 ![](image_851b6bea33.png)